-To achieve these points, take all of the following steps:
+To achieve these points, demonstrate that you do all of the following:

-- " Test recipes to ensure the minimum amount of salt is used without compromising on taste - " Reduce sauces before seasoning gradual reduction cooking methods affect the amount of salt in the final dish. - " Ensure that recipes which use salt specifically state exactly how much salt is to be added.
+- Test recipes to ensure the minimum amount of salt is used without compromising on taste. - " Reduce sauces before seasoning gradual reduction cooking methods affect the amount of salt in the final dish. - " Ensure that recipes which use salt specifically state exactly how much salt is to be added.

-Pupils develop their tastes before the age of five.
+Children develop their tastes before the age of five.
 Too much salt in our diets has been shown to cause high blood pressure, which can lead to strokes, heart problems, diabetes and other health problems.